Editor’s note: This article has been updated to include the 2023 quarters.

 It’s not just about the coins, but about what they represent and the power they have to start a dialogue around women who were trailblazers in their fields, Lee said.

 The public had the opportunity to nominate women for the quarters using a Google form established by the National Women’s History Museum.
 Janet Yellen, the Treasury secretary, selected the women in consultation with the Smithsonian Institution’s American Women’s History Initiative, the National Women’s History Museum and the Congressional Bipartisan Women’s Caucus.
-With this public form and additional input from organizations, Lee hopes to highlight a diverse range of women who come from all walks of life.
+With this public form and additional input from organizations, Lee had hoped to highlight a diverse range of women who come from all walks of life.

 “I think it is a good organizing tool that communities should use, and have children kind of tell stories and do the research and come up with who they think would be the woman that should be submitted,” Lee said.
 “It’s about time that people who exchange currency and coins understand that women deserve things.
 This is long past due.”